 For example, while a Waterfall methodology used to be the go-to back in the day, high functioning software teams have realized that following Agile practices better support changes made throughout development.
 Agile’s incremental approach allows more feedback, flexibility, and of course, testing so that every time a feature, fix, or function is added or changed in code, it’s checked for bugs.

-Since teams have adopted Agile and Continuous Integration, software is higher quality after a product release because bugs and inconsistencies are caught earlier and fixed easier.
+Since teams have adopted Agile and Continuous Integration, thus adopting continuous testing, software is higher quality after a product release because bugs and inconsistencies are caught earlier and fixed easier.
 In turn, organizations have found that this helps avoid preventable bugs, save time and money, and retain their customers’ trust.

 How to Prevent Your Next Software Bug